cyuria/wrasm/CONTRIBUTING.md

 1. Open an issue about it
 2. Figure out what to do next with a maintainer or whoever
 3. Pull Request?

+## Philosophy

+The wrasm codebase is designed to be as independent as possible, this means it should be compilable on any C compiler for any architecture on any operating system.
+In practice, this isn't really feasible to test, but some general guidelines are:
+1. Use only stdlib features defined in the C standard.
+I.e. no Linux specific headers.
+2. Avoid any UB (undefined behaviour).
+Even if it works, it's generally not best practices and could cause issues on another system.
+3. If any os/compiler/architecture specific code is absolutely necessary, ensure there is a fully functional, compilable alternative that should work on every system, even of it's not best practices (also see no. 2 above)

+The other main part of the philosophy is to give the end user the power to shoot themselves in the foot with a warning.
+In this vein, it is theoretically possible to compile wrasm on a C compiler that does not define `__clang__`, `__gnu_c__` or `_MSV_VER`.
+This will however raise a warning, which means removing the `-werror` flag is required to do so.
+What this effectively means is that any time you raise an error, by default wrasm will exit, however this is possible to change.
+Pretty much, even if an error occurs, try to make it work anyway, or at the very least don't break anything else.